bcornec/wod-set/profile/ADMIN-GUIDE.md

 + echo 'end of procmail-action for student 121 (passwd werty123) with workshop WKSHP-API101 with action CREATE at Fri Mar  3 09:11:39 UTC 2023'
 ```

-T﻿he very last line of the trace will provide you with the credentials necessary to test your workshop.
+The very last line of the trace will provide you with the credentials necessary to test your workshop.

-T﻿here are two types of activities that can occur on the backend server: punctual or regular.
+There are two types of activities that can occur on the backend server: punctual or regular.
 The punctual activity is one that is performed once every now and then.
 The regular one is usually set up on the backend server as a cron job.
 Sometimes however, one of these cron tasks can be forced manually if necessary.
 One of the most important scheduled task is the `deliver` task.
 I will explain it later on in this chapter.
 I will start now by explaining an important possible punctual task, the update of the backend server.

-#### U﻿pdate of the backend server:
+#### Update of the backend server:

-T﻿he backend server hosts all the necessary content for delivering workshops: it supplies notebooks,scripts and playbooks to deploy and personalize them.
+The backend server hosts all the necessary content for delivering workshops: it supplies notebooks,scripts and playbooks to deploy and personalize them.
 It also hosts some services that are needed by the overall architecture solution (JupyterHub, Procmail, Fail2ban among others).

-S﻿ervices are installed once and for all at the installation time.
+Services are installed once and for all at the installation time.
 These services may evolve over time.
 One may need to update the JupyterHub application to fix a bug or get new features.
 In the same fashion, you may consider bumping from one Python version to a new major one.
 If you are willing to update these services or add new ones, you will need to update the relevant installation playbooks in `wod-backend/ansible` directory.

-H﻿ere is a small extract of the `install_backend.yml` playbook: Full version [here](https://github.com/Workshops-on-Demand/wod-backend/blob/main/ansible/install_backend.yml)
+Here is a small extract of the `install_backend.yml` playbook: Full version [here](https://github.com/Workshops-on-Demand/wod-backend/blob/main/ansible/install_backend.yml)

 ```shellsession
 vi install_backend